Cookie preferences

 My metering device has changed significantly.
 What should I do?

-If any significant changes are made to the measurements or to the production plant, you must notify your measurement manager in good time.
+If any significant changes are made to the metering or to the production installation, you must notify your measurement manager in good time.
 If necessary, the measurement protocol should be adjusted accordingly.
-If the data have changed, such as the capacity, the location address or the connection (e.g. from Small Consumption to Large Consumption or Secondary Allocation Point), then re-register the installation.
+Has the data changed?
+Then re-register your installation.

 What are my reporting requirements?